Office of Student Affairs & Activities

 Restorative Justice is driven by four guiding principles:

-Inclusive decision-making - Putting the decision making back into the hand of the individuals that care most about the harm that has occurred.
+- Inclusive decision-making - Putting the decision-making back into the hands of the individuals who care most about the harm that has occurred.

 Karp, D. R. (2013).
-Little book of restorative justice for colleges and universities: repairing harm and rebuilding trust in response to Student Misconduct.
+The little book of restorative justice for Colleges and universities: repairing harm and rebuilding trust in response to Student Misconduct.
 Intercourse, PA: Good Books.

 Questions?